Contact Us

 Master's Degree

-The M.S. program is geared toward teaching graduate students the tools necessary to conduct robust scientific research.
-This program requires 30 credit hours (at least 12 from Entomology) approved by the student's graduate advisory committee and an approved research plan.
+The M.S. program is geared toward teaching graduate students the tools necessary to conduct robust entomology research.
+The program requires a research proposal, 30 credit hours (at least 12 from Soil Science and approved by the student's graduate committee), a research-based written thesis, a final public presentation and successful oral defense of the thesis.

 Doctorate Degree